csswizardry/csswizardry.github.com/_posts/2019-04-25-tips-for-technical-interviews.md

 ### Prepare Your Questions Ahead of Time

-There’s a real tendency to panic when the interviewer asks <q>And do you have any questions for us?</q> It’s all too easy—and common—to hurriedly answer
+There’s a real tendency to panic when the interviewer asks <q>And do you have any questions for us?</q> It’s all too easy — and common — to hurriedly answer
 <q>Err no yeah everything is great thanks so much!</q>

 Prepare your questions ahead of time, and ask them confidently.
 My advice here